Citrus tristeza virus(CTV000)

 Tristeza is a serious threat for the citrus-growing countries in the EPPO region, where the highly susceptible sour orange rootstock is still extensively used, and where aphid vectors are widely present.
 Spain, Israel, and recently Italy are the most affected countries in the region.
 In these countries, CTV isolates belonging to both T30-like genotype associated with relatively mild infections and VT-like genotype associated with severe infections inducing stem pitting (SP) and seedling yellows (SY) have been identified.
 Recent molecular investigations underlined the prevalence of both genotypes in the Euro-Mediterranean area as pure and mixed infections; they also disclosed the occurrence of T36-like genotypes (Florida) inducing quick decline on sour orange rootstock in the Balkans but reported the presence of infections with unusual biological behavior in this area (Cerni et al., 2009; Djelouah et al., 2009; Yahiaoui et al., 2015).

 From the epidemiological point of view, representative isolates from Italy, inducing both mild and severe seedling yellows (SY) symptoms were shown to be highly transmissible by A. gossypii (Yahiaoui et al., 2015).
 Thus, co-abundance of severe strains of CTV and potential aphid vectors may favour the development of new epidemics in the EPPO region.
-Finally, the establishment of T. citricidus in Spain and Portugal further adds to this risk (Ilarco et al., 2005).
+Finally, the establishment of A. citricidus in Spain and Portugal further adds to this risk (Ilharco et al., 2005).

 PHYTOSANITARY MEASURES 2020-06-19